 Try story creator mode

-If you’re tired of your same old Odyssey routine and want to spice it up, check out the Story Creator Mode missions, created by faithful users, a try.
-With these missions, you can create your own task, add whichever characters you want, make up dialogue, and add your variety of enemies to battle.
-After you finish, your earned XP transfers over to your primary game.
-There used to be “XP” farming missions in beta mode, but Ubisoft quickly patched it out, so difficulty and mission length affect the amount of XP accumulated.
+Shake up your usual Odyssey gameplay by checking out the Story Creator Mode missions, which are built by faithful users.
+On these unique missions, you can form your own tasks, add whichever characters you’d like, make up your dialogue, and add whichever pack of enemies you’d like to battle.
+When you complete the mission, your earned XP transfers to your primary game.
+There were “XP” farming missions in beta mode at one point, but Ubisoft quickly patched it out.
+Now, difficulty and mission length are the primary measures of how much XP is collected.

 Pay to play faster

-When it comes to Assassin’s Creed Odyssey, the journey is as essential as the destination.
-Generally speaking, navigating the world and finishing side quests, contracts, raids, and conquests until you’re ready to start the next primary mission is ideally part of the fun.
-Let’s say these leveling tips don’t sound intriguing, and you’re looking to jump from one primary mission to another.
-If that’s the case, you can go to the Ubisoft store and purchase a 50% XP boost that’s permanent for 1,000 Helix credits, which you can find on the main menu.
-This boost will significantly limit the need for hustling, although your enemies will level up half as quickly to remain competitive with you.
+For Assassin’s Creed Odyssey, the journey itself is as important as the destination; navigating the world, completing side quests, raids, missions, and conquests, until you’re ready to start your next primary mission is all part of the fun of the game.
+These are engaging ways to level up in the game, but if you’d rather complete the major missions, then you can purchase a boost from the Ubisoft store.
+The 50 percent XP boost is available for 1,000 Helix credits, which you can buy from the main menu using real money.
+That boost will help significantly lower your need for hustling, but it also allows your enemies to level up about half as quickly to stay competitive with you.

 - From Kefka to card games, here’s our beginner’s guide to Final Fantasy XIV